TradeGuardian/tradeguardian-contracts/README.md

 # TradeGuardian

-TradeGuardian is a specialized protocol designed to provide an extra layer of protection for both buyers and sellers engaged in the trading of digital items.
+TradeGuardian is a specialized protocol designed to provide an extra layer of protection for both buyers and sellers engaged in the trading of offchain digital items.

 ## Usage